rajatk9962/maldetection/README.md

 **ads** folder- dataset of ads used for training.

+**chromext** folder- all files required to make the chrome extension.

 **maltext** folder- 'index.html' file and 'maltext.php' file to display the result, 'cropped_images' file for images detected by the application.

 **model** folder- pickle folder 'malclassifier.pkl' in which the trained model is stored, input vector file 'count_vect' .